christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 The use of specific hardwares such as GPUs requires to install an up-to-date driver in the operating system first.

-While OpenCl (not to confuse with OpenGL or OpenCV) is an open standard for GPU programming, the most used GPU library is CUDA, a private library by NVIDIA, to be used on NVIDIA GPUs only.
+While OpenCL (not to confuse with OpenGL for graphics or OpenCV for images) is an open standard for scientific GPU programming, the most used GPU library is CUDA, a private library by NVIDIA, to be used on NVIDIA GPUs only.

 CUDNN is a second library coming with CUDA providing you with more optimized operators.